remoteintech/remote-jobs/company-profiles/ombu-labs.md

 ## Remote status

 Our Headquarters is in Mt.
-Airy, Philadelphia, but team members spread from Argentina to Brazil.
+Airy, Philadelphia, but team members spread from the US to Brazil.
+We prefer to work with remote team members in these timezones: UTC-8 to UTC-2.

 ## Region